bleonheart/Lilia/documentation/docs/libraries/lia.time.md

 ## Overview

 The time library formats dates and converts relative times using Lua's built-in `os.date` and `os.time` functions.
-It provides helpers for phrases such as "time since."
+It also periodically synchronizes the client's `CurTime` with the server to reduce clock drift.
+Helpers are provided for phrases such as "time since" and for formatting dates.

 ---